sanyaade-iot/protocol/proposals/spi-proposal.md

 ### SPI_WRITE

 Only write data, ignoring any data returned by the slave device.
-No `SPI_REPLY` command is sent.

 Provided as a convenience.
 The same can be accomplished using `SPI_TRANSFRER` and ignoring the `SPI_REPLY` command.

+A `SPI_WRITE` command should return a `SPI_REPLY` with a value of 1 if the write was successful or a value of 0 if the write failed.

 ```
 0:  START_SYSEX